BryceCronin/Access3D-Generator/README.md

 ## Important Note
 To make Access3D Generator as accessible as possible, I am working on updating Access3D Generator so that it runs on the web.
 This will remove the need for the below setup process, **which some users will find difficult**.
 This will be completed after the conclusion of the ELC Accessible Beauty Hackathon.

+I recommend visiting the [Access3D Generator Devpost page](https://devpost.com/software/wip-wo4d6r) for a recorded demo of the working app.

 ## Requirements